yankay/scala-tour/scala-tour.md

 ### Synchronized Return

-Actors are very suitable for long-running operations, like getting resources from a network.
+Actors are very suitable for long-running operations, like getting resources over a network.
 This example creates a Future with the ask function.
 In the actor we use 'sender !' to return the value.
 Like Option, Future has lots of functions.
 The result can be printed with a foreach.